JoelV1234/nextbus/README.md

 - **Intuitive Inputs**: Large, accessible text fields for quickly punching in Stop IDs and Route Numbers while on the go.
 - **Live Arrival Cards**: Easy-to-read layout showing destination, exact minutes until arrival, and clear delay indicators.

-> **Note**: The application currently runs with a mock `TransitService` providing dummy data to showcase the dynamic UI.
-The underlying architecture is set up seamlessly to integrate the SMS (33333) or API service.

 ## 🚀 Getting Started

 To run this project locally, ensure you have the [Flutter SDK](https://docs.flutter.dev/get-started/install) installed.